Scientists stay that the average human only utilizes a tiny percentage of actual brain capacity, leaving much cognitive potential untapped.

 - Entrepreneurship is a get-your-hands-dirty grassroots effort.
 It takes a lot of work.
 It becomes a way of life, requiring the right balance of skill and character.

 One might think of the opposite of an entrepreneur as an employee.
 An employee is controlled by others, and an entrepreneur answers only to himself.
 This is a classic over-simplification.
-We are all influenced by circumstances and people for whom we come into contact.
+Whether it be a boss, a client or a business associate- we all answer to someone.

 You can excel at being a great leader without being the head honcho.
 You can be both employee and entrepreneur.
 An employee can be very adept at applying entrepreneurial principles at his place of employment.
 Maybe this employee produces valuable results for his company.
 That’s basically what an entrepreneur is- an innovative provider of value.

-The opposite of a provider of value, an entrepreneur, would be the receiver of value, a consumer.
-Not that there’s a thing in the world wrong with being a consumer.
+The opposite of a provider of value (an entrepreneur) would be the receiver of value (a consumer).
+Not that there’s anything wrong with being a consumer.
 We’re all consumers.
 You can’t even be a producer or provider (an entrepreneur) without being a consumer of something.
-(As you will see, balance is an overriding theme disbursed throughout the site.)

 What do you think?
 Put your thoughts out there!